Braces

 Archwire, the teeth are gently guided into the correct position by the archwire, a thin metal wire that passes through the brackets.
 To maintain the advancement of tooth movement, the orthodontist makes periodic adjustments to the archwire.

-Rubber bands, sometimes referred to as elastics, can be used in addition to braces to provide extra force for the purpose of moving certain teeth or realigning the bite.
+Rubber bands, sometimes referred to as elastics, can be used in addition to provide extra force for the purpose of moving certain teeth or realigning the bite.

 Hooks and Springs, to assist with more complicated tooth motions or to address specific biting issues, hooks and springs may be fastened to the brackets and archwire.